hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I'm not sure how to efficiently do that though :D

 [18:57:59](#NPK52BG8KJFalkt-LUtdOaGmroBho8UUGhlH6el4OoQ) <gurzgri>:
-Yes, "compiling‚Äú a parse rule from it which replaces all keys in one pass will be some work Ì†ΩÌ∏Ö
+Yes, "compiling‚Äú a parse rule from it which replaces all keys in one pass will be some work üòÖ

 [19:11:52](#rzkR4X5DCKiGGiFB-Xjob-oAzer0ODyW8Jdzs-WM5JY) <hiiamboris (@hiiamboris:tchncs.de)>:
 No, that is not a big issue..
 Issue is that `parse` rule scanning is O(n)